La Basse Cour: B&B near Alencon, Normandy

 Open weekend afternoons from Easter to end of May 14h30 to 18h30

-Open every afternoon June to end of September 14h30 to 18h30
+Open every afternoon June to end of September 14h30 to 18h30 Haut page

 Logis du Moullins

 The House of Rural Life (Maison de la Ruralité) at St Rémy-du-Val houses an interesting exhibition (weekends only except by appointment) showing how hemp used to be grown, processed and used in the region; after a long period of decline, hemp is once again being grown in northern Sarthe and is used for house insulation.
+In the same village are the remains of a hilltop motte-and-bailey fortification and a traditional hemp oven, both near the church.

 Couesme Manor House